-(1) Represents the total attendance within NCM LLC's advertising network, excluding screens and attendance associated with certain AMC Rave and Cinemark Rave theatres for all periods presented.
+(1) Represents the total attendance within NCM LLC's advertising network, excluding screens and attendance associated with certain AMC Rave and Cinemark Rave theatres that are currently part of another cinema advertising network for all periods presented.

 National advertising revenue.
-The \$29.0 million, or 26.1%, increase in national advertising revenue (excluding beverage revenue from NCM LLC's founding members) was due primarily to a 27.1% increase in impressions sold (net of make-good reserve) in the first six months of 2015, compared to the first six months of 2014 and an increase in national advertising CPMs (excluding beverage) of 1.8% in the first six months of 2015, compared to the first six months of 2014.
-The increase in impressions sold (net of make-good reserve) was driven by an increase in national inventory utilization, which rose from 98.7% for the first six months of 2014 to 118.3% for the first six months of 2015, due to an overall expansion of our client base, related in part to the success of our strategy to compete in the national television upfront marketplace.
-National inventory utilization also increased due to a decrease in the length of approximately 50% of our content partner entertainment segments in our FirstLook preshow from two and a half minutes to two minutes in 2015, which contributed to the increase in our utilization by providing up to two additional 30 second national units across approximately 50% of our impression base.
+The \$45.9 million, or 26.4%, increase in national advertising revenue (excluding beverage revenue from NCM LLC's founding members) was due primarily to a 23.8% increase in impressions sold (net of make-good reserve) in the nine months ended October 1, 2015, compared to the nine months ended September 25, 2014 and a 5.6% increase in national advertising CPMs (excluding beverage) in the nine months ended October 1, 2015, compared to the nine months ended September 25, 2014.
+The increase in impressions sold (net of make-good reserve) was driven by an increase in national inventory utilization from 107.3% for the nine months ended September 25, 2014 to 127.0% for the nine months ended October 1, 2015, due to an expansion of our client base and increased spending by certain existing clients, related in part to the success of our strategy to compete in the national television upfront marketplace and changes in television viewing habits related to greater DVR usage and the expansion of new online and mobile video networks.
 Inventory utilization is calculated as utilized impressions divided by total advertising impressions, which is based on eleven 30-second salable national advertising units in our pre-show, which can be expanded, should market demand dictate.
-This increase in cinema industry attendance resulting from a stronger film release schedule and the addition of new network affiliates discussed below in "Known Trends and Uncertainties".
+This increase in impressions sold (net of make-good reserve) was also driven by an increase in our network theatre attendance of 2.4% related to an overall increase in cinema industry attendance resulting from a stronger film release schedule and the addition of new network affiliates discussed below in "Known Trends and Uncertainties".
 The increase in CPMs relates primarily to strong scatter market demand combined with limited inventory availability due to our successful upfront sales campaign last year.